-- 5 components of threat modeling
+- Advantages of threat modeling

-- 6 threat modeling methodologies
+- Top threat modeling methodologies and techniques

-Threat modeling can help security teams prioritize threats, ensuring that resources and attention are distributed effectively.
+- Helps prioritize threats, ensuring that resources and attention are distributed effectively.
 This prioritization can be applied during planning, design, and implementation of security to ensure that solutions are as effective as possible.

-Threat modeling can also help development teams prioritize fixes to existing software, according to the severity and impact of anticipated threats.
+- Helps development teams prioritize fixes to existing software, according to the severity and impact of anticipated threats.